 Summary: In this article, you’ll learn about the 1% and 2% rules in real estate investing.
-Learn when to use the 1% rule, when to use the 2% rule, how these rules are useful when evaluating real estate investments, drawbacks of each, and other useful real estate investing tips.
+Learn if and when to use the 1% rule and 2% rule, how these rules are useful when evaluating real estate investments, the drawbacks of each, and other useful real estate investing tips.

 - What is the 1% Rule in Real Estate Investing?